 - Decentralized exchanges are platforms that facilitate swaps of digital assets using trustless protocols based on smart contracts.

-- Many DEXes use an automated market maker (AMM) model, in which some users deposit crypto assets into liquidity pools to generate yield, while others swap their tokens and coins directly with the pools to purchase the desired assets.
+- Many DEXes use an automated market maker (AMM) model, in which some users deposit crypto assets into liquidity pools to generate rewards, while others swap their tokens and coins directly with the pools to purchase the desired assets.

 - The AMM-based DEX model was pioneered on Ethereum by Bancor in 2017, but many others soon followed suit.
 Other notables DEXes include the highly-popular Uniswap, stablecoin-focused Curve, and Solana’s Raydium and order book-based Serum.